AndreasErgenzinger/user_shibboleth/README.md

 ###Mapping Internal Users to LDAP User Accounts

 If your ownCloud installation uses the __LDAP User and Group Backend__, then chances are, that the connected LDAP server is also used for authenticating users in the SP's Shibboleth federation.
 A single user could then create two ownCloud user accounts, one via the LDAP backend and one via the Shibboleth backend.
 We refer to these kinds of users as internal.
-External users, on the other hand, are those not retrievable from the LDAP backend.
+External users, on the other hand, are those users who are only retrievable from the Shibboleth backend.

 To prevent internal users from creating secondary accounts, check the _Link to LDAP Backend_ checkbox.
-Internal users will then always use their LDAP backend user account, irrespective of the way they log into the system.
+Internal users will then always use their LDAP backend account, irrespective of the way they log into the system.

 The user mapping is based on the Shibboleth and LDAP mail attributes.
 This allows a malicious IdP to hijack mapped user accounts by authenticating users with spoofed email addresses.
 To prevent this and other kinds of user impersonation, it is __strongly recommended__ to check the _Enforce Domain Similarity_ checkbox.
 This way users whose email address domain part does not match the domain of their respective IdP are rejected.